 How to make your answers in the IELTS speaking test more interesting, and get a higher band score

-Common questions in the speaking exam are ones like these:
+Common questions in the speaking test

 - What are the most popular types of TV programme in your country?